- 2 Bedrooms

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Rent Now!'

 407 North Shore Place is a fourth-floor villa effortlessly located one brief block from the sea and across the street from the vibrant stores and eateries of Coligny Plaza.
 This handsomely furbished and well-appointed villa is uniquely positioned just steps away from the shared rooftop pool.
-As you enter the front door, you're greeted with an open floor plan, radiant coastal decor, and tile floor.
+As you enter the front door, you're greeted with an open floor plan, brilliant coastal decor, and tile floor.
 The dining table seats six, with an additional four bar stools.
-The living area includes calming seating, a enormous flat screen TV, complimentary WiFi, and access to a private breezy balcony with lounge chairs and dining area offering glimpses of the sea and lush greenery.
+The living area includes peaceful seating, a sizable flat screen TV, complimentary WiFi, and access to a private breezy balcony with lounge chairs and dining area offering glimpses of the sea and lush greenery.

-North Shore Place is located right in the heart of Forest Beach and is the newest condo complex to offer brilliant and open kitchens, upsized tubs, covered balconies and on-site parking under the building with key coded security.
+North Shore Place is located right in the heart of Forest Beach and is the newest condo complex to offer radiant and open kitchens, upsized tubs, covered balconies and on-site parking under the building with key coded security.
 This unit showcases a rooftop pool, hot tub, and sundeck as well as pool access at the Seacrest.
 Beach access is right across the street walking past the Seacrest.

 This unit is managed by Vacasa South Carolina LLC.

 Parking Notes: Parking passes mandatory.
 Parking for 2 cars only.
 Gated entrance.
 No street parking.

 Damage Waiver: The total price of your reservation for this Unit includes a nightly damage waiver fee, plus tax if applicable (the “Damage Waiver”).
 (A discount may be applied for stays of 28 nights or longer, if allowed.)